vicenteherrera/kubernetes_tutorial/docs/03_infra_terraform.md

 ## 3. Provision infrastructure with Terraform

 We will store the infrastructure state in the volume storage created previously, so any other person trying to work with this infrastructure will have access to it.
-Also when executing changes, the state will be locked, preventing other users to try to change infrastructure at the same time.
+Also, when executing changes, the state will be locked, preventing other users to try to change infrastructure at the same time.

 Change to the `infra` directory.
 You will find several files and folders:

  * `backend.tfconfig`: parameters for the resource group and volume name that will store the infrastructure state
  * `terraform.tfvars`: input values to define a prefix\* for all resource names, and default datacenter location
- * `variables.tf`: inputs definitions, including the ones for the terraform.tfvars values, and the service principal id and secret.
+ * `variables.tf`: inputs definitions, including the ones for the `terraform.tfvars` values, and the service principal id and secret.
  * `main.tf`: main Terraform file that references all other modules
  * `outputs.tf`: output variable definitions
  * `modules` (folder)
    * `acr` (folder): files to define an Azure Container Registry provisioning
    * `aks` (folder): files to define an Azure Kubernetes Service provisioning
    * `load_balancer` (folder): files to define load balancer
-   * `public_ip` (folder): files to define a public ip
+   * `public_ip` (folder): files to define a public IP address
    * `resource-group` (folder): files to define a Resource Group provisioning

 \*The "prefix" must contain only alphabetical characters, because it is used for the name of the Azure Container Registry, and that only allows this kind of characters (no numbers, dashes or underscores).